arashghezavati/Document-Vectorization-Service/README.md

 # Document Processing Service

-A lightweight Python service that processes documents (PDF, DOCX, TXT, HTML, JSON, XML, Markdown) and makes them searchable using AI-powered vector embeddings.
+A lightweight Python service that processes documents (PDF, DOCX, TXT, HTML) and makes them searchable using AI-powered vector embeddings.
 Built with ChromaDB for efficient vector storage and retrieval.

 ## Why Vector Document Storage?